InfTkm/ethereum-lab1/README.md

 ```js
     owner
 ```
    x) Transfer the token to the second account.
+Save the receipt.
 ```js
    account_from = "0xTHE_ADDRESS_OF_THE_FIRST_ACCOUNT"
 ```